How a Block is Made

 - If valid, this block is considered finalized.
 The

-becomes the canonical state root for this block height. - The Coordinator disseminates this final Block Proof and the new
+new_checkpoint_tree_rootbecomes the canonical state root for this block height. - The Coordinator disseminates this final Block Proof and the new

-root to the network (other Coordinators, Realms, users). - Realms update their local view of the latest finalized
+CHKProot to the network (other Coordinators, Realms, users). - Realms update their local view of the latest finalized

-root, which users will then use as the basis for their next User Proving Session.
+CHKProot, which users will then use as the basis for their next User Proving Session.

 This intricate, end-to-end ZK-proofed journey ensures that every state transition in Psy is cryptographically secured and validated, from individual user actions to the global block state, all while enabling massive parallelism and scalability.
 The recursive verification of block proofs means that verifying the latest block proof is sufficient to trust the integrity of the entire chain.